vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 [Christopher Voss](https://en.wikipedia.org/wiki/Christopher_Voss)
 worked at the FBI as a lead hostage negotiator.
-In 2008 he left to form his own company, The Black Swan Group, that offers coaching to people on negotiation techniques.
+In 2008 he left to form his own company, [The Black Swan Group](https://www.blackswanltd.com/home), that offers coaching to people on negotiation techniques.
+Their customers include people in real estate and many other kinds of business.

 ### What is MasterClass?